Iowa Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under Iowa’s one-party consent law are generally admissible as evidence.
-However, courts may consider:
+Recordings made legally under Iowa's one-party consent law are generally admissible as evidence in Iowa courts.
+However, courts will consider several factors:

 Criminal Cases vs. Civil Cases

-- Criminal cases: Illegally obtained recordings are typically inadmissible and may result in felony charges against you
+- Criminal cases: Illegally obtained recordings are typically inadmissible under the exclusionary rule.
+Making an illegal recording may also result in felony charges against the person who made it.

 Penalties for Illegal Recording in Iowa